Bandzoogle Pricing vs Competitors in 2026

 The Lite Plan: For Emerging Artists

 If you just need a home base and a way to sell digital singles, the Lite Plan at $9.16/mo is the best entry point in the industry.
-It includes a custom domain, which usually costs $15–$20/year elsewhere.
+It includes a custom domain, which usually costs $15–$20/year elsewhere, making it highly competitive against entry-level tiers when choosing a squarespace plan or Wix subscription.

 The Standard Plan: The Sweet Spot